Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 2. Suggesting a new data point.
 These new questions have to be made concrete (for example with a practical example).
 That makes it clear to everyone what the question means.
 It’s important that everyone involved agrees about the question to be solved, so that everyone can interpret the data correctly.
 That makes the next step easier.

 3. Formulating a definition.
 The question has to be turned into a definition.
 You might think these are one and the same, but they’re not.
 The definition has to consider the question of which data is available, and how it’s registered.
 The definition contains, for example, the exact names of the tables and columns the data is pulled from, and how they have to be processed together.
-This is important, because large organizations can make the same kind of data available in multiple places in the (enterprise) data warehouse, but with small differences in key places.
+This is important because large organizations can make the same kind of data available in multiple places in the (enterprise) data warehouse, but with small differences in key places.
 It’s also important that the definition is relayed back to the stakeholders of step 2, and agreements have to be made again, to once again prevent wrong interpretations.

 5. Validating the data point.
 As stated earlier, it can’t just be assumed that a data warehouse contains “pure” data.
 You also can’t assume that the data is exactly where you might expect it.
 The data has to be validated before releasing the calculated data.
 This can be done by those who registered the data, for example.
-This step is crucial, because the data is assumed to be true after this step.
+This step is crucial because the data is assumed to be true after this step.
 It can still happen that people don’t accept the data as true, especially when the numbers are disappointing.
 Positive numbers, on the other hand, are accepted as the truth, even if they’re not.
 But if this step is executed correctly, you can avoid debates about the origins and credibility of the numbers.
 That saves a lot of time!

 6. Adding to reports.
 Finally, the calculation can be re-added to the reports, and the cycle starts anew.

-TIP: the definition and validation phases are crucial – never skip them.
+TIP: The definition and validation phases are crucial – never skip them.

 Conclusion